 Teachable aspects of the First Amendment include:

-In this section of the website, 1 for All has gathered a host of resources and ideas to help teachers teach the First Amendment.
+Below, the Free Speech Centerhas gathered a host of resources and ideas to help teachers teach the First Amendment.
 As more become available, they will be added.

 The primers, lesson plans and resources below will draw young people into an exploration of how their freedoms began and how they operate in today’s world.
 Students will discuss just how far individual rights extend, examining rights in the school environment and public places.
 The primers and lessons may be used in history and government, civics, language arts and journalism, art, and debate classes.
 They may be used in sections or in their entirety.
 Many of these materials indicate an overall goal, offer suggestions on how to teach the lesson and list additional resources and enrichment activities.